 A little birdy informs me that you’re also a musician yourself.
 Care to elaborate?

 With pleasure.
 Yes, I’m a musician alright, playing everything from guitar to mandolin.
 “If music be the food of love, play on.”
 That’s a lyric of mine that I wrote all by myself.
+I was in a highly successful band, ‘Arabian Oryx‘, but I’m sure you’re well-aware of our work.
 I’m no stranger to rapturous applause either, the brittle sound of hands clapping is one of delight to my ears.
 Just last week at an open mic I played at, I received a standing ovation that went on for so long that the following performers had to cancel their sets.
 Look it up, it made the front-page national news I’m told.

 Wow, you certainly have a high opinion of yourself.
 Perhaps to bring you back down to earth and to deflate your ego a little, you could detail some of your favourite artists and bands?